How to Pack Tools for Moving

 Tips for Cleaning Your Garage

-One of the best tips you can get is to start early.
+One of the best packing tips you can get to avoid moving stress is to start early.
 We recommend that you start packing these things first, as they are usually bulky and heavy.
 And once you clear your garage, it can serve as a transit area for other boxes from the house.

 First, you need to prepare the boxes for loading and strengthen them if you want your things to get to the destination in one piece.
 That means you have to secure the bottoms with several layers of tape.
 While you’re at it, prepare the labels as well, because it will make the unpacking process easier for you.